garageScript/c0d3-app/docs/developmentSetup.md

    DB_HOST=localhost
    DB_PORT=7000
 ```
 6. Build docker images.
 Go to docker directory and type `docker-compose build`.
 It will take some time for docker to pull and install everything.
-In the end you will have one container for the main c0d3 app (postgres), and three containers for mattermost server (db,app, web).
-Mattermost is not required for our main app to function unless you want to register new users or work specifically on chat features.
-To start postgres only you can use `docker-compose start postgres` (don't do this yet).
+In the end you will have one container with a postgres database and one container for mattermost.

 7. Prepare volume directories.
 Volumes are mappings from containers to your local machine.
 ```